Knossos from Agios Nikolaos

 Visiting Knossos from Agios Nikolaos means heading west along the coast toward Heraklion, an easy day out by tour or hire car.
 Plan day tours and tickets through My Greece Tours.

 Agios Nikolaos in eastern Crete is within reach of the Palace of Knossos.
-The sections below cover whether you can visit, organized tours, driving and the bus, how long it takes and the best way to go.
+The sections below cover whether you can visit, organized tours, driving and the bus, how long it takes, what you see and the best way to go.

 Powered by GetYourGuide